network-analytics/mdt-dialout-collector/README.md

 The [doc/CONFIG-KEYS](https://github.com/network-analytics/mdt-dialout-collector/blob/main/doc/CONFIG-KEYS) file is including the description for each one of the available options.

-## Deployment
+## Deployment options

-mdt-dialout-collector can be deployed in two ways:
+The gRPC dial-out data-collection functionality can be deployed in two ways:

-### Standalone binary
+### Standalone binary with mdt-dialout-collector
 ```TEXT
               +------------------------------------------------------+
 +---------+   | +------------+   +--------------+   +--------------+ |   +---------+